 Shaum has worked full-time in higher-education administration for 22 years and currently works in the Office of Student Services at Cornell University’s College of Agriculture and Life Sciences, where he conducts academic and career advising.

-Robel directed the indoor and outdoor FLRC track meets from 2010 to 2015.
+Roebel directed the indoor and outdoor FLRC track meets from 2010 to 2015.
 He has been the official starter at the meets since the turn of the century.
-In addition to volunteering at track meets, Robel arranges to secure the Barton Hall and Kane Field tracks for FLRC events.
-For the past ten years, Robel has served as a course marshal the Skunk Cabbage Classic Half Marathon and the Ithaca 5 & 10, and has helped out at the Hartshorne Memorial Masters Mile.
+In addition to volunteering at track meets, Roebel arranges to secure the Barton Hall and Kane Field tracks for FLRC events.
+For the past ten years, Roebel has served as a course marshal the Skunk Cabbage Classic Half Marathon and the Ithaca 5 & 10, and he has helped out at the Hartshorne Memorial Masters Mile.

 Kleinrock regularly volunteers at races, either throughout the entire duration of an event or before or after she runs it.
 The FLRC awarded Kleinrock the Hartshorne Volunteer of the Year award in 2013.